meganz/sdk/README.md

 #### Linux

-For debian-based distros you can install the needed compilers and tools with the following command:
+For debian-based distributions, you can install the needed compilers and tools using the following command:

 	sudo apt install build-essential curl zip unzip autoconf autoconf-archive nasm

-Package names may be different for other Linux distros, but it should build having similar packages to the ones listed above.
+Package names may vary for other Linux distros, but it should build successfully with similar packages to the ones listed above.

 ### Prepare the sources